Tebdon1/QuidvisSkillsTest/README.md

 # Quidvis Interview Skills Test

 This is a simple skills test of dot.net, angular and SQL.
-Please do not spend more than 2 hours on this test.
+We believe this test should take no more than 2-3 hours.
+Please do not spend more than 3 hours on the test.

 ## SQL Database